ibis-project/talks/kdd-2024/ibis-tutorial-KDD2024.md

 but no SQL experience is necessary.

 # Tutors (name, affiliation, email, address, phone)

-Notes:
-- I'll collect the extra info separately given that this is a public repo.
-- For the in person tutorial I was thinking in Gil and I, at the moment.
-Not sure what the budget will be, or the situation.
-We need at least 2 people to run a 3h tutorial.

-Naty Clementi
+- Naty Clementi
-Gil Forsyth
+- Gil Forsyth
+- Chloe He

 # Tutors’ short bio and expertise related to the tutorial (up to 200 words per tutor)